 A "data user" (which is akin to a "data controller" under GDPR) may collect personal data from a data subject if:

-- The personal data is collected for a lawful purpose directly related to a function or activity of the data user;
+- the personal data is collected for a lawful purpose directly related to a function or activity of the data user;

-- The collection is necessary for or directly related to that purpose;
+- the collection is necessary for or directly related to that purpose;

-- The data to be collected is adequate but not excessive; and
+- the data to be collected is adequate but not excessive; and

-- All practical steps have been taken to ensure that the data subject has been informed, on or before collection of the data, of the following:
+- all practical steps have been taken to ensure that the data subject has been informed, on or before collection of the data, of the following:

-- Whether the supply of personal data by the data subject is obligatory or voluntary and, if obligatory, the consequences of not supplying the data;
+- whether the supply of personal data by the data subject is obligatory or voluntary and, if obligatory, the consequences of not supplying the data;

-- The purposes for which the data will be used;
+- the purposes for which the data will be used;

-- The persons to whom the data may be transferred;
+- the persons to whom the data may be transferred;

-- The name or job title, and address, of the individual to whom requests for access or correction should be sent.
+- the name or job title, and address, of the individual to whom requests for access or correction should be sent.

 Separately, additional notice requirements apply to direct marketing (see below).